Perceptronium/Tiny-LLaMA/README.md

 # Tiny LLaMA:
 This is an ongoing project where I'm building a small LLaMA-like LLM from scratch.
+I'm working with a single A30 GPU for now.

-My goal is to understand in details what's under the hood of these models so I tried to make the code as reusable as possible for future reference.
+My goal is to understand in details what's under the hood of these models so I try to make the code as reusable as possible for future reference.

 **NB:** I'm essentially following the project structure of Stanford's CS-336.
 Check out my Tiny Tokenizer repo for an implementation of a BPE tokenizer.